 Planting on raised garden beds brings many benefits compared to planting on the ground.
-But the most crucial one is you can grow a garden even in a contamined soil area.
+But the most crucial one is you can grow a garden even in a contained soil area.

-Also, if you have back problems, raised beds can be the perfect solution.
+If you have back problems, garden beds can be the perfect solution.
 Also, check out our article on DIY garden beds made from scrap wood.

 But there’s one disadvantage: you have to build the bed before you can start your garden.
-While garden beds are simple construction, it’s still an extra work.
+While garden beds are simple construction, it’s still extra work.

 So, to make your work easier, we’ve collected 76 raised garden bed plans that you can easily build.
 If you need some ideas or instructions, this list will definitely be helpful.

-Although raised garden beds are not a permanent construction, you definitely don’t want to move or replace it once you set them on the ground.
+Although garden beds are not a permanent construction, you definitely don’t want to move or replace them once you set them on the ground.
 Especially after you’ve added soil and plants.